tnpriyanka12/coffee_carousel/README.md

 Fork:
 # Fork this repository
-# Do a rails:db create
+# Do a rails db:create, rails db:migrate, rails db:seed

+#BootStrap3 framework
+#Sliders -> Photos and Videos

+#Edit and Delete Options for current_user only wherever necessary